-Former law prohibited an employee paid by warrant of the Auditor of State who was scheduled to work on a holiday and who did not report to work due to an illness of the employee or of a member of the employee's immediate family from receiving holiday pay.
-The act instead provides that an employee paid by warrant of the Director of Budget and Management who is scheduled to work on a holiday and who does not report to work the day before, the day of, or the day after a holiday due to an illness of the employee or of a member of the employee's immediate family must not receive holiday pay, unless the employee can provide documentation of extenuating circumstances that prohibited the employee from so reporting to work.
+Current law prohibits an employee paid by warrant of the Auditor of State (changed by the bill otherwise to warrant of the Director of Budget and Management) who is scheduled to work on a holiday and who does not report to work due to an illness of the employee or of a member of the employee's immediate family from receiving holiday pay.
+The bill instead provides that an employee paid by warrant of the Director of Budget and Management who is scheduled to work on a holiday and who does not report to work the day before, the day of, or the day after a holiday due to an illness of the employee or of a member of the employee's immediate family must not receive holiday pay, unless the employee can provide documentation of extenuating circumstances that prohibited the employee from so reporting to work.
 (R.C.
 124.18(B)(1).)

-Former law entitled an employee whose work schedule was other than Monday through Friday to holiday pay for holidays observed on the employee's day off regardless of the day of the week on which they were observed.
-The act entitles such an employee to eight hours of holiday pay for holidays observed on the employee's day off regardless of the day of the week on which they are observed.
+Current law entitles an employee whose work schedule is other than Monday through Friday to holiday pay for holidays observed on the employee's day off regardless of the day of the week on which they are observed.
+The bill entitles such an employee to eight hours of holiday pay for holidays observed on the employee's day off regardless of the day of the week on which they are observed.
 (R.C.
 124.18(B)(3).)

-Former law entitled a flexible-hours employee (an employee who may work more or less than eight hours on any given day as long as the employee works 40 hours in the same week) to holiday pay for the number of hours for which the employee would normally have been scheduled to work.
-The act instead provides that a flexible-hours employee, who is normally scheduled to work in excess of eight hours on a day on which a holiday falls, either must be required to work an alternate schedule for that week or must receive additional holiday pay for the hours the employee is normally scheduled to work.
+Current law entitles a flexible-hours employee (an employee who may work more or less than eight hours on any given day as long as the employee works 40 hours in the same week) to holiday pay for the number of hours for which the employee would normally have been scheduled to work.
+The bill instead provides that a flexible-hours employee, who is normally scheduled to work in excess of eight hours on a day on which a holiday falls, either must be required to work an alternate schedule for that week or must receive additional holiday pay for the hours the employee is normally scheduled to work.
 The alternate schedule may require a flexible-hours employee to work five shifts consisting of eight hours each during the week including the holiday.
 In such a case, the employee must receive eight hours of holiday pay for the day the holiday is observed.
 (R.C.
 124.18(B)(4).)

-Former law required part-time permanent employees to be paid holiday pay for that portion of any holiday for which they normally would have been scheduled to work.
-The act requires that part-time permanent employees receive holiday pay on a pro-rated basis, based upon the daily average of actual hours worked, excluding overtime hours worked, in the previous calendar quarter.
+Current law requires part-time permanent employees to be paid holiday pay for that portion of any holiday for which they normally would have been scheduled to work.
+The bill requires that part-time permanent employees receive holiday pay on a pro-rated basis, based upon the daily average of actual hours worked, excluding overtime hours worked, in the previous calendar quarter.
 The figure must be calculated for the preceding calendar quarter on the first day of January, April, July, and October of each year.
 (R.C.
 124.18(B)(5).)

-The act also entitles a full-time permanent employee to a minimum of eight hours of holiday pay for each holiday regardless of the employee's work shift and schedule, rather than just eight hours of holiday pay as required by former law (R.C.
+The bill also entitles a full-time permanent employee to a minimum of eight hours of holiday pay for each holiday regardless of the employee's work shift and schedule, rather than just eight hours of holiday pay as required by current law (R.C.
 124.18(B)(4)).